konstantinosalatzas/konstantinosalatzas.github.io/about.md

 * MEng Electrical and Computer Engineering, National Technical University of Athens

-* Software Engineer, Analytics at Performance Technologies SA
+* Software Engineer, Analytics at Performance Technologies S.A.